Printon-byte/printon-byte.github.io/_posts/2025-06-10-eda-titanic.md

 ---
-excerpt: "I used seaborn and pandas to explore the Titanic dataset, visualizing patterns in survival across age, gender, and class."
+"I used seaborn and pandas to explore the Titanic dataset, visualizing patterns in survival across age, gender, and class."
 ---

 ![Exploratory Data Analysis](../assets/images/Exploratory-Data-Analysis-EDA.png)